euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Using Tkinter from Java
 .......................

-In [JyNI_ESCP13]_ we demonstrated a minimalistic Tkinter example program that used the original Tkinter binary bundeled with CPython.
-Here we demonstrate how the same functionality can be achieved from Java-code.
-This confirms the usability of Python-libraries from Java via Jython and JyNI.
+In [JyNI_EP13]_ we demonstrated a minimalistic Tkinter example program that used the original Tkinter binary bundled with CPython.
+Here we demonstrate how the same functionality can be achieved from Java code.
+This confirms the usability of Python libraries from Java via Jython and JyNI.
 While the main magic happens in Jython, it is not completely self-evident that this is also possible through JyNI and required some internal improvements to work.
-Remember the Tkinter-program from [JyNI_ESCP13]_:
+Remember the Tkinter-program from [JyNI_EP13]_:

 .. code-block:: python